 ADVOCACY TRAINING GRANTS

-The 2017 Call for Proposals is now open.
+The 2017 Call for Proposals is now closed.

 CPTI supports 4 pediatric faculty-resident pairs annually to attend the AAP Legislative Conference in Washington, D. Following the conference, the faculty-resident pairs are required to implement an educational project in collaboration with their AAP chapter to strengthen the advocacy skills of their trainees.
 The AAP chapter will receive up to $1,000 in grant funds to support this advocacy project.